In this blog, we will discuss 8 front squat alternative that will shape your body. let’s start with an introduction.

 It also helps make your knees stronger, provided you’re performing the exercise in a better position.
 Start with setting up a bench or box behind you.
 Then, take one leg off the floor and keep it straight in front of you.

 Now, bend another leg on the floor until your glutes touch the bench or box behind you.
-Don’t load the bench or box with your total weight; push through the floor to get back up.
+Don’t load the bench or box with your total weight; push through the floor to get back up. this front squat alternative is most important so let’s dive into this.

 6 – Double kettlebell front squats